 How distant is the future when machine learning for designers gets real?

-What key skill do you need to possess in the era of machine learning in design?
+What key skills do you need to possess in the era of machine learning in design?

 How do we implement machine learning in design today?